joisig/joisig.com/_posts/2020-01-16-the-spiderweb-entrepreneur.md

 While the _Hub and Spoke_ model is quite efficient, you can become a bottleneck rather quickly since everything is passing through you.
 Therefore, as quickly as you can after getting comfortable in that model, you should upgrade to the _Spiderweb_, which reduces that bottleneck pretty quickly.

-The _Spiderweb_ is basically about building direct communication between the folks who are the “spokes” in your _Hub and Spoke_ model; as you build several of these the diagram of your business will start to resemble .
-There are a couple of simple steps to it:
+The _Spiderweb_ is basically about building direct communication between the folks who are the “spokes” in your _Hub and Spoke_ model.
+As you build several of these bridges the diagram of your business will start to resemble a spiderweb.
+There are a few simple steps to it:

 1. Identify a potential direct collaboration between members of your staff.
 2. Make sure that the SOPs you want them to collaborate on are initiated not by you, but by one of them, possibly on a set schedule or possibly as a reaction to some outside trigger.
 If you leave yourself initiating each particular instance of collaboration, you haven’t really taken yourself out of the loop.